-• Press and hold down the dose button until the dose counter shows 0.
+• Watch as the dose counter returns to 0.
 The 0 must line up with the dose pointer.
 You may then hear or feel a click.

-- Keep the needle in your skin after the dose counter has returned to 0 and count slowly to 6. - If the needle is removed earlier, you may see a stream of solution coming from the needle tip.
+- Continue pressing the dose button while keeping the needle in your skin.
+Count slowly to 6. - If the needle is removed earlier, you may see a stream of solution coming from the needle tip.
 If so, the full dose will not be delivered.

 • Remove the needle from your skin.
+You can then release the dose button.
 If blood appears at the injection site, press lightly.
-Do not rub the area.
+Hold the dose button down until the dose counter returns to '0'.